 Medicare reimbursement levels are important to increasing adoption of Barostim because nearly two-thirds of the target patient population for Barostim is over the age of 65.
 Effective January 2021, CMS awarded Barostim a TPT payment for outpatient procedures that adds the device cost as a pass-through payment to the calculated procedure payment, which will remain in place through 2023.
 The calculated procedure payment depends on many factors, including the location of the hospitals and their billing practices, and may not adequately cover hospital costs associated with the procedure.
 CMS recently released the proposed Outpatient Prospective Payment System (or "OPPS"), for 2024, which did not address our March 2023 submission requesting assignment to one of the New Technology APC payment codes for 2024.
-We plan to submit formal comments on the proposed OPPS package and advocate for inclusion in the 2024 final rule to be released later this year.
-While we intend to request that Barostim be reclassified into a higher Medicare reimbursement level, there can be no assurance that such efforts will be successful.
+We submitted formal comments on the proposed OPPS package to advocate for inclusion in the 2024 final rule to be released later this year.
+In August 2023, we delivered a presentation before the CMS Advisory Panel on Hospital Outpatient Payment, resulting in a unanimous non-binding vote in favor of mapping Barostim to the higher paying code, New Technology APC1580, which would offer an average reimbursement of \$45,000 to hospitals in 2024.
+If CMS instead decides to map Barostim to APC5465 without the transitional passthrough payment for 2024, which is the basis for our plans, then the average reimbursement to hospitals will be approximately \$30,000.
+The final outpatient payment rule is expected to be published in late November.
+There can be no assurance that our efforts to request the higher paying code or the CMS Advisory Panel's vote will be successful in securing the higher paying code.
 Any future decline in the amount Medicare is willing to reimburse our customers for procedures using Barostim could make it difficult for new customers to adopt Barostim and could create additional pricing pressure for us, which could adversely affect our ability to invest in and grow our business.
 From time to time, physicians and hospitals have in the past experienced, and others may experience, delays in Medicare reimbursement, which have delayed or may delay their willingness to schedule additional Barostim procedures.